top of page

 A Chain of Events From 2023: The Hindenburg Allegations

 In January 2023, Hindenburg Research, a US-based short-seller, published a detailed report accusing the Adani Group of accounting irregularities, stock manipulation, and the use of offshore shell entities.
 The Hindenburg research on the Adani group triggered a sharp fall in Adani stocks, drew global media attention, and sparked one of India’s biggest financial controversies in recent times.
-The claims also fuelled political debates, with opposition parties demanding stricter scrutiny of this conglomerate’s operations on stock exchanges.
+The claims also fueled political debates, with opposition parties demanding stricter scrutiny of this conglomerate’s operations on stock exchanges.

 The Adani Group Denial: ‘An Attack on the Indian Enterprise’!